Zhang-Zhiyuan-zzy/BO-SUM99/README.md

 # BO-SUM99
+#### Author: Zhen-wu Shao, Zhiyuan Zhang, Chong Liu*
-Code availability for [article title]: This repository is intended for reproducing Bayesian Optimization.
+Code availability for **Bayesian Optimized Crystallization of a Hydroxamate-Functionalized Covalent Organic Framework for Enhanced Uranyl Uptake**: This repository is intended for reproducing Bayesian Optimization.

 ## Install dependency packages
 The code can currently runs only on Linux; for Windows, you can install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).